-The timing couldn’t have been more perfect: halfway through Susan Cain’s book Quiet: The Power of Introverts in a World That Can’t Stop Talking, I embarked on a trip to the most sublime of all places — Grand Canyon.
+The timing couldn’t have been more perfect: halfway through Susan Cain’s book Quiet: The Power of Introverts in a World That Can’t Stop Talking (Shop your local indie store), I embarked on a trip to the most sublime of all places — Grand Canyon.

 I’ve been poring over Cain’s book for the past two weeks, unearthing the dearth of differences between introverts and extroverts, as well the symbiotic relationship of both personality types.

 As I get older, I am finding solitude more and more enjoyable — finding delight in the quiet, beauty in stillness.
 At one point in my 20s, I remember going to work full-time, going to school full-time and leading a grassroots women’s organization.
 I didn’t think that I was doing too much back then, and I still found time to enjoy night outs with friends and attend family parties with my huge Kapampangan clan.